Located in Chandler, Arizona | 480-963-2550 | Contact Us

 How Our Bilingual Classrooms Work

-Our Primary class (3-6 yrs) is a bilingual classroom.
+Our Pri-Primary and Primary class (2-6 yrs) is a bilingual classroom.
 Because of the nature of Montessori with individual instruction and curriculum catered to each student’s progress, the percentage of English/Spanish may vary depending on the student.
 Overall, on average, 50% of the child’s work is in Spanish and 50% in English.
 It is vital that the students learn all subjects in both languages in Primary since this is the sensitive period for language development.
 Typically, a child learns to read in English first, then in Spanish.
 However, there are exceptions, and the teachers will assess each child to determine his or her reading needs.
 The emphasis here in Spanish is teaching the children vocabulary in preparation for speaking and reading, and continuing to foster confidence in interactions with teachers in Spanish.

 Our Elementary class (5-10 yrs) is a full immersion bilingual class.
 This means that the morning is taught only in Spanish (about 65% of the day, all subjects), and the afternoon is taught only in English (about 35% of the day, mostly English language arts and science).
 The emphasis here in Spanish is teaching the children to speak, read, and write fluently in all subject areas.